dogweather/forkful/content/en/ruby/data-structures/using-associative-arrays.md

   \ unique keys to values.
 They're indispensable when you need to keep track of\u2026"
 lastmod: '2024-03-13T22:45:00.542284-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, more commonly known as hashes in Ruby, allow pairing\
+summary: Associative arrays, more commonly known as hashes in Ruby, allow pairing unique keys to values.
-  \ unique keys to values.
-They're indispensable when you need to keep track of\u2026"
 title: Using associative arrays
 weight: 15
 ---